-When considering building a solar farm, whether it be a 50 kW array or a 50 MW array, here are five key questions you should ask:
+When developers are considering building a solar farm, whether it be a 50 kW array or a 50 MW project and larger, here are five key questions they’ll ask:

 You’ll need to consider the location of the land and whether or not it’s situated close enough to power lines and electrical panels to feasibly connect your array to the power grid or to a centralized power source.